 An award rendered by a majority of the arbitrators shall be final and binding on all parties to the proceeding, and judgment on such award may be entered by either party in any court, state or federal, having jurisdiction.
 The provisions of this Agreement shall be a complete defense to any suit, action, or proceeding instituted in any federal, state, or local court or before any administrative tribunal with respect to any controversy or dispute.
 The arbitration provisions of this Agreement shall, with respect to such controversy or dispute, survive the termination or expiration of this Agreement.

 CONTRACTOR EXPRESSLY WAIVES ANY RIGHT TO ARBITRATE ANY DISPUTE AS A CLASS ACTION OR TO CONSOLIDATE INDIVIDUAL ARBITRATIONS OR PARTICIPATE IN ANY ATTEMPED CONSOLIDATION.
 CONTRACTOR WAIVES ANY RIGHT TO BRING OR PARTICIPATE IN ANY MANNER WHATSOEVER A CLASS ACTION AGAINST WEGOLOOK.
 TO THE EXTENT ALLOWED BY LAW, CONTRACTOR EXPRESSLY WAIVES ANY STATE OR OTHER LAW TO THE CONTRARY.
 WGL AND CONTRACTOR EACH EXPRESSLY WAIVE THE RIGHT TO A JURY TRIAL.

 10.7 Participation in Other Disputes.
-If any dispute arises in connection with Contractor's services under this agreement and Contractor is not a party to the dispute, Contractor agrees, as a part of the services to be provided by Contractor under this agreement, to attend and participate in any form of litigation or alternative dispute resolution, and other activities related thereto, including but not limited to arbitration or mediation, between the parties thereto, upon request of WGL.
+If any dispute arises in connection with or related to Contractor's services under this agreement, Contractor agrees to attend and participate in any form of litigation or alternative dispute resolution, and other activities related thereto, including but not limited to arbitration or mediation, between the parties involved in such dispute, upon request of WGL.
 This applies, for example, without limitation, to disputes or actions between a WGL customer and it’s client, insured, or another third party.